tom-krieger/security_baseline/README.md

 The module needs a base directory.
 The base directory `/usr/share/security_baseline` is created by the module during the fist run.
 Some data is collected with cron jobs once a day as collecting this data is somewhat expensive and time consuming depending on the server size, e. g. searching als s-bit programs .
 Under the base directory there will be a directory `bin` where all scripts for gathering information are located.

-This module creates a larger fact `security_baseline` to have all needed information for applying the rules.
+This module creates a larger fact `security_baseline` to have all required information for applying the rules.
 Some information is collected with cron jobs once a day as these jobs might run for a long time (e. g. searching filesystems for s-bit programs).

 ### Setup Requirements

-The *security_baseline* module needs some other Puppet modules.
+The *security_baseline* module needs several other Puppet modules.
 These modules are defined in the [metadata.json](https://github.com/tom-krieger/security_baseline/blob/master/metadata.json) file and are all available at [Puppet Forge](https://forge.puppet.com/).

 ### Beginning with security_baseline